Tiantsoa79/Webscraping/README.md

 <b>This application</b> is built to execute automatically a process of web scraping from a given website.
 In this case, we have chosen the website of Portal Job which you can find by clicking <a href="https://www.portaljob-madagascar.com/">here</a>.

 It is a free android application that you can use whenever you want to extract information from the Portal Job's site.
-You just need to <b>install</b> it and then you can enjoy your web scraping experiance !
+You just need to <b>install</b> it and then you can enjoy your web scraping experience !

 ## The application